websultancy/full-view-snap-react/README.md

 # full-view-snap-react

-A React component library for vertical scroll snapping with integrated navigation and reusable UI components.
+A React component library for viewport level vertical scroll snapping with integrated navigation and reusable UI components.

 ## Live Demo